SueMottet/School_District_Analysis/README.md

 ## Repeating the school district analysis

 ## School District Analysis written report
 School data in a school district testing file shows evidence of academic dishonesty; specifically, reading and math grades for ninth graders at a single school appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards.
 The request has come through to replace the math and reading scores for one grade at a single High School with NaNs while keeping the rest of the data intact.
-Once the data is replaced for those math and reading scores, a repeat of the school district analysis will performed and a report will be created to describe how these changes affected the overall analysis.
+Once the data is replaced for those math and reading scores, a repeat of the school district analysis will be performed and a report will be created to describe how these changes affected the overall analysis.

 ## Project Resources
 * Jupyter Notebook